Esqarrouth/Cool-Quotes/README.md

 Of course we're destined to fail.
 That's what entrepreneurship is.
 That's what-- when you try to do something new, the chances are you're gonna fail.
 And I think that in-- when we're 21 or 22, whenever-- all of our friends are graduating college, I think we'll be far more likely to succeed than they will be.|Alex Kiselev
-If you are not embarrassed by the first version of your product, you’ve launched too late.|Reid Hoffman Never stop the car - just adjust the direction it's moving.|jdero
+If you are not embarrassed by the first version of your product, you’ve launched too late.|Reid Hoffman Never stop the car - just adjust the direction it's moving.|jdero You either die an engineer or live long enough to see yourself become the business guy.|@moonpolysoft Starting and profitably running a business is not just some achievement, it is heroism.|Amit Kalantri

 #Tech Quotes